KarelValis/KarelValis/README.md

 ## I’m currently working in :mechanic:

-### Techniques such as PCR Next Generation Sequencing(NGS), Mass Spectrometry(MS) and several other molecular biology methods
+### Techniques such as PCR, Next Generation Sequencing(NGS), Mass Spectrometry(MS) and several other molecular biology methods

 ## I’m looking to collaborate on livestock animals welfare :sheep: